marinoandrea/stargate-x/README.md

 hsa_graph = ReactomeGraph.load(Species.HSA)
 ```

-In order to build a graph directly from Reactome's Neo4j database, an active Neo4j instance hosting the Reactome database is required.
+In order to build a graph directly from Reactome's database, an active Neo4j instance is required.
 The connection URI can be specified in the `options` (it defaults to `bolt://localhost:7687`):

 ```python